April 3, 2019

 The award will be called:

-The Award will be given to an individual or group of researchers not exceeding three, who has made outstanding theoretical, experimental or technical contribution(s) in plasma physics, and has advanced the collaboration and unity between the United States of America (USA) and the member countries of the European Physical Society.
+The Award will be given to an individual or group of researchers, who has made outstanding theoretical, experimental or technical contribution(s) in plasma physics, and has advanced the collaboration and unity between the United States of America (USA) and the member countries of the European Physical Society.
 The award may be given to a team or collaboration of up to four persons if such a team consists of individuals from both the EPS member countries and the USA or up to three individuals otherwise.
 The areas of plasma physics covered by the Award include, but are not limited to, fundamental plasma physics, fusion plasmas, astrophysical or space plasmas, low-temperature plasmas, or high-energy-density plasmas.

-1) The Award will be given in alternate years, chosen by a joint APS-EPS selection committee comprised of 6 members, 3 from each society.
+1) The Award will be given in alternate years, chosen by a joint APS EPS selection committee comprised of 6 members, 3 from each society.
 The membership of the selection committee to evaluate the nominations is proposed every two years by the Chairperson of the APS Division of Plasma Physics and the Chairperson of the Board of the EPS Plasma Physics Division, based on the guidance of their designated nominating committees or officer(s).
-The membership is subject to approval by the President-elect of the APS and the Executive Board of the EPS.
+The membership is subject to approval by the CEO of the APS and the Board of the EPS Plasma Physics Division.

 3) The Award cannot be awarded posthumously; no person may be awarded the Award more than once.

-4) The Award comprises of a diploma with a citation and a money award of US $ 4000 in US years or its equivalent currency in Europe hosted years (see paragraph 14).
+4) The Award comprises of a diploma with a citation and a money award of US $4000 in US years or its equivalent currency in Europe hosted years (see paragraph 14).

 6) The nominations must comprise the name and address of both proposing and proposed individuals or teams, and a citation, which will be printed onto the diploma.

 9) The Award Committee Chair will be selected in bi-annual rotation between the APS and EPS members.
 The rotation sequence is to be decided at the first meeting by consensus or drawing lots.
 A Vice Chair is appointed from the opposite society by Chair of the selection committee based on consensus.
 The Vice Chair will become the Chair for the next round of nominations two years later.
 Other committee members should not serve for more than two continuous award cycles, although exceptions for additional committee terms may be presented to both organizations for consideration.

 10) The discussions and decisions on the nominations are strictly confidential.
 The Selection Committee members are not allowed to discuss any aspect of the nomination procedure with third parties.

-11) Once the selection committee has decided on the candidate(s), it must submit the nomination for approval by the APS Executive Board and the EPS Board.
-Approval by both Boards is necessary for determining the award recipient(s).
-The winner(s) must also be approved by the Secretary of the EPS before the winner(s) becomes official.
+11) Once the selection committee has decided on the candidate(s), they must submit the nomination for approval by the APS Council of Representatives and the EPS Plasma Physics Board.
+Approval by both governing bodies is necessary for determining the award recipient(s).

-13) If necessary, later modifications of the statutes can be executed by mutual agreement between the APS DPP EXCOM and the EPS PPD Board, followed by approval of both APS and EPS.
+13) If necessary, later modifications of the statutes can be executed by mutual agreement between the APS DPP ExComm and the EPS PPD Board, followed by approval of both APS and EPS.